 Drive overlays limit what operating system you can run, but in a DOS machine, it may be easier to just load a drive overlay and forget about it, rather than try to figure out what your BIOS limitations are and how to work around them.

 When you set up a memory card in a retro system, expect to have to repartition and reformat it to make it usable.
-Then install DOS and reboot.
+It’s best to partition and format it in the destination system because your Windows 10 box will want to align the partitions, which renders DOS incompatible.
+Once you’ve repartitioned and reformatted the card, you can then install DOS and reboot.

 And once you have storage on the machine, I recommend getting networking up and running on it.
 It makes it much easier to move files to your vintage PC.